Understanding Capital Gains Account Scheme (CGAS): Taxation and Types

 Here are the steps to open a capital gains account-

-• To open a capital gains account, an application in duplicate in Form A needs to be submitted.
+• To open a capital gains account, an application in Form A must be submitted in duplicate.

-• Required documents that need to be submitted include PAN, proof of address, and a photograph.
+• Required documents include PAN, proof of address, and a photograph.

 • Deposits can be made through various modes such as cash, cheque, demand draft, etc.

-• If depositing through cheque or DD, the date of deposit will be considered the date when the cheque or DD is received in the deposit office, subject to realization.
+• If depositing through cheque or DD, the date of deposit will be considered the date the cheque or DD is received by the deposit office, subject to realization.

 • Deposits can be made in a lump sum or in instalments.

-• Separate applications should be submitted for availing exemptions under different sections, and separate capital gains accounts should be opened.
+• Separate applications should be submitted to avail exemptions under different sections, and separate capital gains accounts should be opened.

 How to Withdraw Money from a Capital Gains Account?